-Around that same time, we got the attention of Keith’s coworker, Jalil Sadool.
+Around that same time, we caught the attention of Keith’s coworker, Jalil Sadool.
 He and Keith had met while working on Avatar and discovered through some side projects of their own that they both had a strong work ethic.
-He asked if he could work with us on something, and it just so happened that our next game “Deadwood: The Forgotten Curse” was in dire need of some animation, something Jalil knew a little bit about.
+He asked if he could work with us on something, and it just so happened that our next game “Lathe and Roguard and The Forgotten Curse” was in dire need of some animation, something Jalil knew a little bit about.
 So, he joined us and our partnership duo became a trinity.
 Over the next few years, we would all continue to work our day jobs.
 Keith stayed at WETA, Jalil moved on to DreamWorks, and I kept running my design business.
-But Deadwood was never far from our minds and we would still work on it as often as we could.
+But our passion project was never far from our minds and we would still work on it as often as we could.

 Then in the summer of 2014, Keith paid a visit to Jalil over in L.A.
-He told him that he and I were quitting our jobs to work fulltime on Deadwood.
+He told him that he and I were quitting our jobs to work fulltime on Lathe and Roguard.
 This time Jalil laughed at him.
 But once again, a seed was planted.
-A few months later he was moving down to mine and Keith’s hometown of Eustis, Fl to officially start Steamroller Studios.
-Since then we have ramped up production on Deadwood, while also taking on contract work.
+A few months later he was moving down to mine and Keith’s hometown of Mount Dora, FL to officially start Steamroller Studios.
+Since then we have ramped up production on our game, while also becoming an animation powerhouse.
 The three of us have grown to over eighty and counting.
 It’s been a crazy ride, and I can’t wait to see where it takes us next.